 Thickness: You will need to decide whether you will be using your fleece as an outer layer more or layering it underneath a coat.
 This will then determine the thickness you will be looking for.
 For a jacket style, the thicker the better.
 Our Huggate Fleece Jacket is perfect for when there’s just a bit of a chill in the air.
 If you’d prefer a lighter style to wear during winter as a layer, the Agnes II fleece comes in a variety of shades and will look great as a pop of colour under a coat.

 Colour: This is entirely up to personal preference.
-You might want a shade that goes with everything, so in this scenario, it is best to stick with a classic black, brown or navy.
+You might want a shade that goes with everything, so in this scenario, it is best to stick with a classic black, brown or navy - checkout the Garton range for this.
 Alternatively, you might want a statement colour, such as turquoise, teal or purple, to have it stand out more.
 You could dip your toe into colour if you’re not that brave with a mulberry shade, which is always in fashion every autumn/winter.

 Alternative coloured trim/zip: If you’re going for a classic shade, you could try a style with a coloured trim to make it look more luxurious.
 Some have a leather-look trim in a tan colour, which looks extra stylish without breaking the bank!
 If you’d rather have more colour in your life, our Agnes II fleeces all have a coloured zip in a similar or different shade.